Related Pages

 Our whole school takes part in a handwriting competition each half term and a winner is chosen from each year group.
 Here are the winning entries and some of our children from KS1 enjoying their prizes!

-Our Year 6 children had the opportunity to visit the famous author Tom Palmer (organised by King Edwards School).
+Our Year 5 and 6 children have had the opportunity to visit two famous authors - Tom Palmer and Joseph Elliott (organised by King Edwards School).
 Unfortunately, Tom was ill so the children met with John Dougherty instead.
-They had a really wonderful day and came back inspired!
+They had really wonderful days and came back inspired!

 Macbeth Young Shakespeare Company Performance